fengboyue/jsdk/docs/en/jsfx.md

 ```
 <br>

-*If predefined variables of the widget can not meet your custom requirements, you can also try the following ways:*<br>
+*If predefined variables of a widget can not meet your custom requirements, you can also try the following ways:*<br>
-* *Load a new css file, overwrite the styles in jsfx.css*<br>
+* *Load a new css file, overwrite the styles in jsfx.css.*<br>
-* *Or modify the SCSS file of a widget and recompile it to jsfx.css (It's a bad practice)*<br>
+* *Modify its SCSS file of the widget and recompile it to jsfx.css.
+But you should understand that this is a temporary approach.*<br>
-* *Or email me to describe your requirements*
+* *Email me to describe your special requirements.
+Maybe I can or can't solve it.*

 ## Custom Widget
 Suppose you want to wrap your own widget or an open widget to a JSFX widget.

-For example, you want to wrap "xpicker"(a fictitious open source time-picker) to a JSFX form widget.
+For example, you want to wrap <code>xpicker</code>(a fictitious open source time-picker) to a JSFX form widget.

-1. Place its source files in the "libs" directory:
+1. Place its source files in the <code>libs</code> directory:

 ```
 - libs/